 Gum disease has one primary cause: failure to maintain a proper oral care regimen.
 It is extremely uncommon for an individual who follows oral care best practices such as brushing 2-3 times per day, flossing once per day, and keeping regular 6 month appointments with their dentist to develop gum disease.

-To prevent gum disease, you must not neglect the oral care advice provided by your dentist.
+To prevent gum disease, you must not neglect the oral care advice provided by your dentist in Robinson Township.
 Brush and floss frequently and with proper technique, and make sure you always get a 6-month oral exam.

 Recognizing Gum Disease

 Gum disease is usually pretty easy to recognize.
 Minor cases of gum disease are usually called gingivitis and can typically be reversed by simply taking proper care of the teeth and gums.
 Here are the most common symptoms of gingivitis: